accent graphic

 5. Security

-With over 32 million consumer accounts using the FDX API, the largest financial institutions and fintechs in the financial ecosystem widely adopt the FDX API standards.
+With more than 94 million consumer accounts using the FDX API, the largest financial institutions and fintechs in the financial ecosystem widely adopt the FDX API standards.

 Is your organization a member of the 200 financial industry leaders innovating the financial ecosystem?
 Learn more here.